Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 * open terminal
 * go to your home directory (you may already be there)
-* create a new directory within your home directory called `Alignment_lab`
+* create a new directory within your home directory called `Assignment_1`

 ### Next organize data